-The calls are made on a random selection basis and only residents over 18 can participate.
-AlburyCity employees and immediate their families cannot take part.
+Calls are made by our independent research partner on a random selection basis.
+Only residents over 18 can participate and AlburyCity employees and immediate their families cannot take part.

-A number of indicators were found to be the most important in ensuring our community is satisfied.
-By addressing these indicators in particular, AlburyCity hopes to improve overall community satisfaction.
+A number of indicators were found to be the most important in ensuring our community remains satisfied.
+By addressing these indicators in particular, we hope to improve overall community satisfaction.